Suqbs/full-stack-developer-assignment/README.md

 This project was developed for a **full-stack development internship**.

-If you have more detailed information, please refer to the provided video: https://www.youtube.com/watch?v=dQw4w9WgXcQ
+If you need more detailed information, please refer to the provided video: https://www.youtube.com/watch?v=dQw4w9WgXcQ